Causal Effects in Matching Mechanisms with Strategically Reported Preferences

 \subsection{Results}

 We are interested in identifying the effects of assignment to a given postsecondary program on college graduation.
 College returns are typically thought of as tied to college graduation, motivating our focus on graduation-related outcomes (see \cite{kirkeboen2016} and \cite{altonjiarcidiaconomaurel2016} for further references).
-In addition, the extent to which students eventually graduate from the program to which they are assigned, rather than programs they switch to in later years, can be viewed as measure of performance of the assignment mechanism.
+In addition, the extent to which students eventually graduate from the program to which they are assigned to (or from programs their assigned program is a pathway to) can be viewed as measure of performance of the assignment mechanism.
 However, for the average college program, initial enrollment and eventual graduation are far from being perfectly correlated (OECD 2019, \cite{larroucaurios2021}).
-Therefore, we first look at whether assignment to a given program increases one's probability of graduating from that same program.
 We also consider graduation from a top university as another outcome of interest.
 The choice of this second outcome is in line with the literature on returns to education and college choice, which highlights the role of institution quality in driving returns (see \cite{kirkeboen2016} and \cite{altonjiarcidiaconomaurel2016} for more references).
 In our setting, the set of ``top'' universities consists of Pontificia Universidad Cat\'olica de Chile in Santiago (PUC Santiago; hereafter PUC) and Universidad de Chile (UChile).